Byzantine-Works/EOS-Community/airdrop/README.md

 - Run through the series of questions to input your airdrop parameters
 - You will be given the option to choose which Snapshot you want to use, along with options to filter between EOS Accounts holding different token amounts
 - You may airdrop X Ratio of your tokens to users based on their EOS Holdings, or you may airdrop a flat amount to all users.
-- A full demo of the questionare and price estimate process is shown below:
+- A full demo of the questionnaire and price estimate process is shown below:

 ![ratio_or_flat.PNG](https://github.com/Byzantine-Works/EOS-Wallet-Integrations/blob/master/airdrop/screenshots/ratio_or_flat.PNG?raw=true)

-- Airdrop Generator will tell you the estiamted resource cost to run the airdrop.
+- Airdrop Generator will tell you the estimated resource cost to run the airdrop.

 ![price_estimate.PNG](https://github.com/Byzantine-Works/EOS-Wallet-Integrations/blob/master/airdrop/screenshots/price_estimate.PNG?raw=true)